Last updated 23 September 2024

 Criminal records

 The Queensland Police Service keeps criminal records for all offenders.
 These records include details of arrests, court appearances, convictions, fingerprints (when applicable) and photographs.
-The police, Department of Communities, Disability Services and Seniors and the Childrens Court keep records of juvenile offenders.

 Legal disabilities

 An offender will generally suffer legal disabilities as a result of a conviction.
-These disabilities are imposed by law and society, and may last throughout the offender’s life.
+These disabilities are imposed by the law and society, and may last throughout the offender’s life.
 Many offenders also limit their own career ambitions and involvement in community life because they fear disclosure of their conviction.